Parthacus/Application-Launching-Wallpaper/README.md

 # Application-Launching-Wallpaper
-An application launcher designed for openbox that works like a wallpaper but can also be accessed through the browser
+A quickly and (shoddily) put together application launcher designed for openbox that works like a wallpaper but can also be accessed through the browser

 Screenshot: